R-unic/tether/README.md

 # Tether
-A message-based networking solution for Roblox with automatic binary serialization
+A message-based networking solution for Roblox with automatic binary serialization.

+## Usage

 ### In `shared/messaging.ts`
 ```ts